hassanzohdy/react-router/README.md

 });
 ```

+> If the config is not set and there is a `loadingComponent` defined, it will be used instead.

 ## Link Navigation

 Using `Link` component in react will provide some interesting features to make the link more readable and easier to use.